davekilian/primer/basic/circuits.md

 ## A Digital Calculator

-> Back to logical circuits, start by building a few mathematical tools, like an adder, multiplier, shifter
+> Define the not, and, or, xor gates we defined above as 'boolean' math, which deals with single digits of binary (that is, 0s and 1s, sometimes alternately called `true` (1) and `false` (0).).
 >
-> Build flipflops and maybe SRAM(?) for storing the numbers you want to input, and the numbers you want to output
+> It turns out we can use these to implement basic arithmetic on multi-digit binary numbers.
 >
-> Now we can build a calculator - almost.
-We currently have a separate calculator for each type of thing, which is kind of useless.
-Build multiplexers and demultiplexers for aggregating and selecting values.
-Now you can build a real calculator.

-## Our Proto-Computer
+> Build an adder, maybe a multiplier? maybe a shifter?
+>
+> Build flipflops and maybe SRAM? for storing the numbers you want to input, and the numbers you want to output
+>

-> What we have on our hands is a sort of proto-computer.
-It's a calculator, but it's sure not programmable.
-Let's figure out how to add programmability next.
+> We just built a set of digital circuits that can calculator, but it's not programmable yet, so on to the next page.